Memorable Manitobans: William Kennedy (1814-1890)

 About 1859, he married Eleanor E. Cripps and they had two children.

 Crippled by rheumatism for most of his remaining years he lived a very retired life at St. Andrew’s.
-He died at his home on 25 January 1890.
+He died at his home on 25 January 1890 and was buried in the St. Andrew’s-on-the-Red Anglican Cemetery.
 In 1910, Sir Ernest Shackleton unveiled a bronze tablet to his memory in St. Andrew’s on the Red.
 There are papers at the Archives of Manitoba.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.